Ryan-Palmer/MIDIGen/src/Blog Ideas.md

 ## Next Steps

-The very next thing I will do is consolidate and refactor the code for the model as it is, replacing as much of the hand coded stuff with off-the-shelf solutions which are well tested and optimised.
+The very next thing to do is consolidate and refactor the code for the model as it is, replacing as much of the hand coded stuff with off-the-shelf solutions which are well tested and optimised.
 The aim here is to get hands on and learn, not to get caught up trying to build a framework, and if we want to explore further it is going to be important to have a solid foundation.

 I will likely use the [MIDITok](https://miditok.readthedocs.io/en/latest/tokenizations.html) tokeniser and code from [lucidrain's x-transformers](https://github.com/lucidrains/x-transformers) repo for the model.

 Following that, I will experiment with incorporating other kinds of musical information into the data.
 For example, the model has 128 tokens for notes, but it doesn't have any explicit way to understand that a low C and a high C are the same note an octave apart.
 There are many music theory based metrics that could be provided.
-Which of these might help and which would just clutter the input and would be better off discovered through training, isn't clear.
+Which of these might help and which would just clutter the input and would be better off discovered through training isn't clear.

 This time around I did attempt a form of [byte pair encoding](https://www.youtube.com/watch?v=zduSFxRajkE&list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ&index=9&t=104s&ab_channel=AndrejKarpathy) wherby you chunk tokens together, merging their meanings into a new single dedicated token.
 I was however limited by the way I had encoded bars and beats which prevented me from merging tokens across timesteps.
 If I use the MIDITok encoder I think I can avoid this and properly byte pair encode.
-This, configured correctly and combined with a large and well curated dataset, should in theory trade vocabulary size, and therefore output prediction classes, for richer meaning per token and the ability to cram more meaning into a given fixed context window (since one token now represents multiple).
+This, configured correctly and combined with a large and well curated dataset, should in theory trade vocabulary size (and therefore number of output prediction classes) for richer meaning per token and the ability to cram more meaning into a given fixed context window (since one token now represents multiple).

 Longer term, I would love to examine actual audio analysis rather than simply MIDI.
-This comes with a whole new bunch of challenges and approaches.
-Ultimately the two could be combined to 'listen' to audio and then generate the appropriate MIDI or vice versa.
+This comes with a whole new bunch of challenges and techniques to learn.
+Ultimately the two approaches could be combined to analyse audio and generate MIDI or vice versa.
 I for one would love a robot band to jam with in my bedroom!